srujana27/Getting-and-Cleaning-Data/Codebook.md

 **Introduction**

-The R script run\_analysis.R performs the 5 steps described in the project's instructions.
+The R script run\_analysis.R performs the 5 steps described in the course project's instructions:
 1. Read the train and test data sets and then merge them using rbind()function.
 2. Then extract only the measurements on the mean and standard deviation for each measurement.
 These columns are renamed after being taken from